sumansonika/Java-learning/README.md

 Cost of communication between the thread is low.

 The purpose of start() is to create a separate call stack for the thread.
 A separate call stack is created by it, and then run() is called by JVM.

+If we directly call run method, there is no context-switching because here t1 and t2 will be treated as normal object not thread object.